Relation between equilibrium quantum phase transitions and dynamical quantum phase transitions in two-band systems: Introduction

 \section{Introduction}

 The equilibrium quantum phase transition (EQPT) is caused by the quantum fluctuations and controlled by the parameters of the Hamiltonian of the system \cite{Sachdev}.
 The existence of the EQPT reveals that quantum systems with parameters in different equilibrium quantum phases have distinct ground-state properties \cite{Zanardi2006,You2007}.
-The fidelity, which is the module of the overlap of two ground states of Hamiltonians with different parameter values, is widely used to describe the non-analytic changes of the properties of ground states around EQPT points \cite{Zanardi2006,You2007,Zanardi2007,Buonsante2007,Cozzini2007-1,Cozzini2007-2,YanfMF2007,ZhouHQ2008,ChenS2008,ZRams2011,Zeng2024,Dutta,SunG2015,SunG}.
+The fidelity, which is the module of the overlap of two ground states of Hamiltonians with different parameter values, is widely used to describe the nonanalytic changes of the properties of ground states around EQPT points \cite{Zanardi2006,You2007,Zanardi2007,Buonsante2007,Cozzini2007-1,Cozzini2007-2,YanfMF2007,ZhouHQ2008,ChenS2008,ZRams2011,Zeng2024,Dutta,SunG2015,SunG}.
 Using $\gamma=(\gamma_{1},\gamma_{2},\ldots)$ to denote phase-driving parameters of the quantum system, the fidelity can be formulated as

 where $\left|\psi^{0}(\gamma)\right\rangle $ denotes the ground state of the Hamiltonian $H(\gamma)$ and $\tilde{\gamma}$ represents parameters with values different from $\gamma$.
-A previous work has unveiled that $\mathcal{F}(\gamma,\tilde{\gamma})$ has (has not) exact zeros in the thermodynamical limit for $\gamma$ and $\tilde{\gamma}$ are in different (the same) phases \cite{Zeng2024}.
-To eliminate the effect of the Anderson orthogonality catastrophe \cite{Anderson1967} (OC) in the thermodynamical limit, it is natural to introduce the decay rate function given by
+A previous work has unveiled that $\mathcal{F}(\gamma,\tilde{\gamma})$ has (does not have) exact zeros in the thermodynamical limit for $\gamma$ and $\tilde{\gamma}$ in different (the same) phases \cite{Zeng2024}.
+To eliminate the effect of the Anderson orthogonality catastrophe \cite{Anderson1967} in the thermodynamical limit, it is natural to introduce the decay rate function given by

 where $L$ is the size of the system.
-Fixing the value of $\gamma$ and changing the value of $\tilde{\gamma}$, $\alpha(\tilde{\gamma})$ will exhibit non-analytical behavior in the thermodynamical limit at EQPT points.
+Fixing the value of $\gamma$ and changing the value of $\tilde{\gamma}$, $\alpha(\tilde{\gamma})$ will exhibit nonanalytical behavior in the thermodynamical limit at EQPT points.
 Thus the decay rate function $\alpha(\tilde{\gamma})$ is a valid tool to probe the EQPT.